 INTRODUCTION

 Street art is not new, and it is not going away.
 Although the history of wall writing stretches back tens of thousands of years, the modern street art movement traces its origins to 1970s New York, spreading from there to other locations.
 From London advertisers to loyalist murals in Northern Ireland, walls have often been a location for artistic and literary works.
 The popularisation, monetisation, and reproduction of that work, however, brings new issues with it.
 Works of street art by popular artists can sell for six-figure sums, and the value of street art can outstrip that of the wall on which it is painted.
 In the High Court, a 2015 case sought to determine ownership of a wall on which a Banksy mural was placed.
 Although this case was a protracted legal battle over who owned an artwork, the person who created the artwork – anonymous street artist Banksy – was only briefly mentioned in the judge’s decision, to state that he presumably owned the copyright in the work.
 This brief statement raises further questions.
 On closer investigation, does this presumption still stand?
 Is street art subject to copyright?
-This article considers this question in the context of English and Welsh copyright law, considering case history from other jurisdictions, before concluding that although the author argues strongly that current law supports the notion of copyright existing in illegal street art, it is possible to argue the opposite.
+This article considers this question in the context of English and Welsh copyright law, considering case history from other jurisdictions, before concluding that although the author argues strongly that current law supports the notion of copyright existing in illegal street art, and she is not alone in this assertion, it is possible to argue the opposite.
 Therefore, this ambiguity in law needs to be clarified.

 STATUTORY AUTHORITY